Radschool Association Magazine - Vol 27 Page 16 |

 “I was aware that they were not seeing this huge cooling that we were seeing in the ocean,” says Willis.
 “In fact, every body was telling me I was wrong.
 And there were always doubts,” says Willis.
 “After all, it was a very surprising result.
 As a scientist, its part of my job to turn over every leaf.
 So I was constantly going back over the data and looking for problems.”
 For nearly a year after the 2006 ocean cooling paper was published, nothing obvious turned up.
 It wasn’t until that next year of data came in that the cooling in the Atlantic became so large and so widespread that Willis accepted the cooling trend for what is was: an unambiguous sign that something in the observations was “clearly not right.”

-The edges of the air can be recognised by the appearance of
+The edges of the air can be recognised by the appearance of ground, buildings, sea, trees and interstellar space.
+It is much more difficult to fly there.

 When scientists mistrust their data, they do they same thing you do when you think your watch is off: they check another clock.
 To diagnose the problem in the Atlantic, Willis needed to compare ocean temperature measurements from multiple sources.
 The first source he turned to was sea level data from satellite altimeters.
 Because water expands when it absorbs heat, and contracts when it cools, sea level is physically connected to heat content in the upper ocean.
 Satellite altimeters measure sea surface height with radar.
 The radar sends a pulse of energy toward the Earth’s surface and listens for the echo.
 The time delay and intensity of the echo reveal the altitude of the sea surface.

 Willis also had ocean-based data sets, including temperature profiles from the Argo robot fleet as well as from expendable bathythermographs, called “XBTs” for short.
 XBTs are the equivalent of a disposable razor.
 A temperature sensor is spooled out behind a ship by thin copper wire.
-It sinks through the water at a constant rate, making measurements at increasing depths, transmitting them back to the ship via the wire until the entire length of wire is unspooled (up to 1XBT,500 meters), at which point the connection (wire) breaks and the XBT falls to the ocean floor discarded
+It sinks through the water at a constant rate, making measurements at increasing depths, transmitting them back to the ship via the wire until the entire length of wire is unspooled (up to 1,500 meters), at which point the connection (wire) breaks and the XBT falls to the ocean floor discarded

 An XBT may look like a rocket, but it’s more like a fishing weight: a heavy zinc nose houses a thermistor (to measure temperature).
 They have been used by the U.S. Navy and oceanographers since the 1960s.
 “Basically, I used the sea level data as a bridge to the in situ [ocean-based] data,” explains Willis, comparing them to one another figuring out where they didn’t agree.
 “First, I identified some new Argo floats that were giving bad data; they were too cool compared to other sources of data during the time period.
 It wasn’t a large number of floats, but the data was bad enough, so that when I tossed them, most of the cooling went away.
 But there was still a little bit, so I kept digging and digging.”